gburtini/Probability-Distributions-for-PHP/README.md

 This package is available in Packagist/Composer as `gburtini/distributions`.
 For noncomposer uses, clone the repository and require files directly.

-For deprecated pre-PHP 5.3 uses, require the pseudonamespaced implementation classes in the `ugly/` subdirectory and prefix all class names with `GBPDP_` -- unfortunately, this strategy will be forked in to a branch and abandoned going forward, so only PHP 5.4+ will be supported.

 ## Supported Distributions

 The name given here is the name of the class.